Yunlin HSR station: Overview

 The elevated station has two side platforms.
 It was opened on 1 December 2015.
 In March 2011, three planned roads to serve the station were cancelled due to land subsidence in the area, possibly due to overpumping of underground water.

 HSR services

 The station is mostly served by 8xx trains which stop at all stations on the Taiwan High Speed Rail.
-In addition, Southbound Service 583 which departs from Taichung and Northbound Service 598 which terminates at Taichung also call at this station.
+In addition, Southbound Service 583, which departs from Taichung, and Northbound Service 598, which terminates at Taichung, also call at this station.
 The station is also served by a few (1)3xx semi-express trains.

 Transfer to downtown

 Yunlin HSR station, along with Changhua and Chiayi HSR stations, are currently the only three HSR stations with no additional rail service.
-Thus, Douliu railway station cannot be accessed by TRA services, but only by bus.
+Thus, Douliu railway station cannot be accessed by Taiwan Railway services, but only by bus.